VSS Unity VP-03: Background

 During the 20th century, human spaceflight was conducted exclusively by countries and government agencies, such as NASA.
 This began to change during the early 21st century, as several private spaceflight companies either continued development, or were established.
-From 2000–2004, Blue Origin, SpaceX and Virgin Galactic were founded.
+From 2000 to 2004, Blue Origin, SpaceX and Virgin Galactic were founded.
 In 2004, SpaceShipOne became the first private craft to carry humans into space.
 On three separate one-man sub-orbital flights, pilots Mike Melvill and Brian Binnie reached a maximum altitude above 100 kilometers, thereby crossing the Kármán line, the internationally recognized boundary of outer space.
 SpaceShipOne was carried into flight in a parasite configuration by White Knight, its mother ship, from which point it flew into space.
 SpaceShipOne was designed by Burt Rutan and manufactured by Scaled Composites, a company he had founded in 1982.
 In 2005, Rutan and Virgin Galactic founder Richard Branson co-founded The Spaceship Company, a separate manufacturing organization meant to supply Virgin Galactic with a fleet of spacecraft.
 The results were SpaceShipTwo and mother ship White Knight Two, also designed by Rutan.
 The first instances of each craft were dubbed the VSS Enterprise and the VMS Eve, respectively.
 The parasite aspect of both SpaceShipOne and SpaceShipTwo's flight profiles are shared with the North American X-15, an earlier spaceplane which also performed high-altitude and sub-orbital flights.

 In May 2013, retired NASA astronaut and four-time Space Shuttle veteran Frederick "CJ" Sturckow joined Virgin Galactic as a test pilot.
 Sturckow had previously flown on STS-88, STS-105, STS-117 and STS-128 before entering spaceflight's private sector.

 On 31 October 2014, the Enterprise was destroyed in a catastrophic breakup, killing its co-pilot Michael Alsbury and seriously injuring its lead pilot Peter Siebold.
 Following the disaster, the second SpaceShipTwo craft, VSS Unity, was completed in 2016, and began testing.

 In January 2015, Scaled Composites test pilot Mark "Forger" Stucky was hired by Virgin Galactic as a test pilot.
 Stucky had been closely involved with the development of SpaceShipTwo during his tenure with Scaled.
-He also served for one year (2014-2015) as the president of the Society of Experimental Test Pilots.
+He also served for one year (2014–2015) as the president of the Society of Experimental Test Pilots.